Compostable Plastics: Solution or just more plastic?

 Problems with Bioplastics

 Bioplastics are often misleadingly labelled as being compostable or biodegradable.
-In reality, these plastics usually cannot be composted in our municipal systems, nor will they biodegrade in left in the natural environment.
+In reality, these plastics usually cannot be composted in our municipal systems, nor will they biodegrade if left in the natural environment.
 Most bioplastics are designed to degrade in dedicated composting facilities under specific industrial conditions.
-We can’t simply bury bioplastics in our backyard and expect it to decompose like paper or other organic materials.
+We can’t simply bury bioplastics in our backyard and expect them to decompose like paper or other organic materials.

 Changes in the conditions may result in incomplete composting and lead to further costs in the process.
-Furthermore, regulations and universal standards are not yet developed and adopted that would require companies to include necessary labels and information for consumers to differentiate between bioplastics and conventional plastics.
+Furthermore, regulations and universal standards have not yet been developed and adopted that would require companies to include necessary labels and information for consumers to differentiate between bioplastics and conventional plastics.

 As of now, there are not enough composting facilities, even in Europe with its developed bioplastic market.
 With sorting and processing capacity in Asia – the largest producer – and North America extremely lacking, the outcome of bioplastics is no different than normal plastics: ending up in landfills and our environments.
 To make matters worse, when buried with no oxygen (e.g. in landfills), bioplastics release methane gas, which is 25 times more potent than CO2.
 When left in the environment, they pose a serious threat to wildlife who may ingest, or become entangled in, the plastic.